-My Family Life - Provide the right support for carers and make sure they have fulfilled lives.
+My Family Life - We want to support carers and make sure they have fulfilled lives.

-- 3.1 Review the Transformation Assembly. - 3.2 Actively go out and consult with carers on a regular basis about change and progress towards achieving the aims within the plan. - 3.3 Make sure the needs of carers of people with a learning disability are used to help shape the review of the countywide carers support service. - 3.4 Make sure all carers known to social care have an assessment of their own needs if they want one. - 3.5 Develop the Shared Lives Scheme with support from Coventry City Council. - 3.6 Provide easy read and accessible information about care and support. - 3.7 Make sure there are a range of residential and community short break services available for people with a learning disability who may wish to purchase their own service/support using a Direct Payment. - 3.8 Support family carers especially in times of changing needs ensuring assessments and plans appropriately reflect their needs: transition, moving from social care to Continuing Health Care.
+- 3.1 Review the Transformation Assembly and look into having a 'Critical Friend'. - 3.2 Actively go out and consult with carers on a regular basis about change and progress towards achieving the aims within the plan. - 3.3 Make sure the needs of carers of people with a learning disability are used to helped shape the review of the countywide carers support service. - 3.4 Make sure all carers known to social care have an assessment of their own needs if they want one. - 3.5 Develop the Shared Lives Scheme with support from Coventry and Solihull Councils. - 3.6 Provide easy read and accessible information about care and support. - 3.7 Make sure there are a range of residential and community short break services available for people with a learning disability who may wish to purchase their own service/support using a Direct Payment. - 3.8 Support family carers especially in times of changing needs ensuring assessments and plans appropriately reflect their needs: transition, moving from social care to Continuing Health Care.